Bob Seely: Second term as MP (2019–2024)

-Coronavirus pandemic
+At the 2019 general election, Seely was re-elected as MP for Isle of Wight with an increased majority of 23,737, and an increased percentage of the vote of 56.2%.

 In early May 2020, during the COVID-19 pandemic, the Government announced that a contact-tracing app would be trialled on the Isle of Wight, a move for which Seely had lobbied Government.
 Prior to the lockdown, Seely had warned ministers to ensure the emergency supply to the island, and threatened to amend legislation unless the Government acted.
-Shortly after, the Department of Transport, the Isle of Wight Council and the IOW Transport Infrastructure Board, announced an emergency package to support the island.
+Shortly after, the Department of Transport, the Isle of Wight Council and the IOW Transport Infrastructure Board announced an emergency package to support the island.

-Tens of thousands of people downloaded the app in the initial period, some of whom were off-island.
-Seely believed that after three weeks or so of the app's use on the island, approximately 55,000 islanders had downloaded it out of 80,000 who were able to do so, equating to a rate of about 70 percent.

 In a subsequent article on Conservative Home, Seely argued that working with central Government to pilot national schemes was the best way to ensure the Isle of Wight was able to be at the cutting edge of innovative tech to improve its quality of life, especially in healthcare.
 He cited the use of drones to supply St Mary's Hospital and money for the island's telemedicine project.

 On 22 May 2020 Seely and his then girlfriend (Iona Stewart-Richardson, at that time a reporter for Isle of Wight Radio) attended a gathering in the village of Seaview to speak to Freddy Gray, deputy editor of The Spectator.
 By attending, Seely breached social distancing restrictions.
 He stated that he had gone to speak to Gray regarding his article about the app.
 Seely apologised two weeks later, saying that "I called this wrong".
 In an interview with Isle of Wight Radio, Seely said he "only had half a sausage" whilst in the garden and did not enter the house.

 On 11 June 2020 The Times quoted Seely in a report that the NHS app may have had a role in suppressing the virus on the Isle of Wight.
 Seely told his local County Press newspaper that the analysis needed more research to ensure its accuracy.
 "In blunt terms", he said, "this is the best evidence we may get that the app saved lives of Islanders".
 On the same day, Seely spoke on a House of Commons debate on zoos, welcoming their reopening following the COVID-19 lockdown, and urging the UK Government to support zoos and animal sanctuaries on the island.

-"Breaking the China Supply Chain" report

 Seely contributed to an April 2020 study examining the strategic trade dependency on China of the "Five Eyes" group of nations.
 The report coincided with a letter written by Seely and a group of UK Conservative MPs to request the Government be legally required to update Parliament annually on the UK's strategic trade dependency on China and potentially other nations.
 The letter – which cited the Henry Jackson Society report – was signed by 21 MPs.